-Substantial Leverage.
+SUBSTANTIAL LEVERAGE.
 Following the Rights Offering, the Company will continue to be highly leveraged.
-As of December 31, 1996, after giving pro forma effect to the Rights Offering and the application of the proceeds therefrom, the Company would have had total indebtedness of \$823.0 million and stockholders' equity of \$247.4 million.
-For the year ended December 31, 1996, pro forma earnings would have been insufficient to cover combined fixed charges and preferred stock dividends by \$227.4 million.
-Pro forma net interest expense for the fiscal year ended December 31, 1996 would have been \$56.6 million.
+As of March 31, 1997, after giving pro forma effect to the Rights Offering and the application of the proceeds therefrom, the Company would have had total indebtedness of \$819.2 million and stockholders' equity of \$246.0 million.
+For the three months ended March 31, 1997 and for the year ended December 31, 1996, pro forma earnings would have been insufficient to cover combined fixed charges and preferred stock dividends by \$7.4 million and \$227.8 million, respectively.
+Pro forma net interest expense for the three months ended March 31, 1997 and for the fiscal year ended December 31, 1996 would have been \$14.6 million and \$57.2 million, respectively.
 The Company may incur additional indebtedness in the future, including as a result of the exchange of the Series A Exchangeable Preferred Stock for Notes, subject to limitations imposed by the Amended Credit Agreement.
 See "Capitalization" and "Unaudited Pro Forma Financial Statements."
 As a result of potential defaults under the Existing Credit Agreement resulting from, among other things, the Company's performance and higher than projected debt levels, the Settlement Charge and the Roche Loan, the Company has entered into various amendments and obtained waivers of certain covenants thereunder.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations."
 Borrowings under the Company's revolving credit facility of \$450.0 million (the "Revolving Credit Facility") under the Existing Credit Agreement were \$384.0 million as of March 31, 1997.
-Cash and cash equivalents on hand, cash flow from operations and additional borrowing capabilities of \$66.0 million as of March 31, 1997 under the Revolving Credit Facility are expected to be sufficient to meet anticipated operating requirements, debt repayments and provide funds for capital expenditures and working capital through 1997.
+Cash and cash equivalents on hand, cash flow from operations and additional borrowing capabilities of \$66.0 million as of March 31, 1997 under the Revolving Credit Facility are expected to be sufficient to meet anticipated operating requirements and provide funds for capital expenditures and working capital through 1997.
 The Company's ability to meet anticipated operating requirements, debt repayments, including the Roche Loan which matures on March 31, 1998, and other anticipated cash outlays beyond 1997 is substantially dependent upon the completion of the Rights Offering.
-Failure to complete the Rights Offering by the end of February 1998 will require additional waivers or amendments to the Existing Credit Agreement.
-There can be no assurance that such waivers or amendments can be obtained.
+Failure to complete the Rights Offering by the end of February 1998 will require additional waivers or amendments to the Existing Credit Agreement and an extension of the Roche Loan.
+There can be no assurance that such waivers or amendments or extension can be obtained.
 Therefore, the failure to complete the Rights Offering by the end of February 1998 could have a material adverse effect on the Company's financial condition and liquidity.